Tuscan White Bean Soup

 Step six

-Add broth, rosemary, sage, tomatoes and beans.
-(E) First bring to a boil and lower to a simmer and continue to cook for 10 minutes.
+Add broth, rosemary, sage, tomatoes, and beans.
+(E) First, bring it to a boil, lower it to a simmer, and continue to cook for 10 minutes.
 (F)

 Step seven